pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. versionadded:: 0.8

     An enumeration for encoding types.
+Used with :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.private_bytes`.

     .. attribute:: PEM